webbeetechnologies/bamboo-atoms/DEVELOPER_NOTES.md

 ## Component API

-You should write Bamboo shoots components that are drop-in replacements for react-native components and vice-versa.
+You should write Bamboo Atoms components that are drop-in replacements for react-native components and vice-versa.

-The typed interface for Bamboo shoot will always be same as that of react-native/react-native-web components.
+The typed interface for Bamboo Atoms will always be same as that of react-native/react-native-web components.

-The custom components that are unique to Bamboo Shoots also follow an API similar to react-native naming convention for props.
+The custom components that are unique to Bamboo Atoms also follow an API similar to react-native naming convention for props.
 That means, for example: click handler callback would be `onPress` instead of ~~`onClick`~~.

 The developers who adopt the system should have to learn one library, that is react-native.